felixarntz/ai-services/docs/Accessing-AI-Services-in-PHP.md

 It's worth noting that streaming is likely more useful in JavaScript than in PHP, since in PHP there are typically no opportunities to print the iterative responses to the user as they come in.
 That said, streaming can certainly have value in PHP as well: It is for example used in the plugin's WP-CLI command.

-### Customizing the default model configuration
+### Customizing the default text generation configuration

 When retrieving a model using the `get_model()` method, it is possible to provide a `generationConfig` argument to customize the model configuration.
-The `generationConfig` key needs to contain an instance of the [`Felix_Arntz\AI_Services\Services\API\Types\Text_Generation_Config` class](../includes/Services/API/Types/Text_Generation_Config.php), which allows to provide various model configuration arguments in a normalized way that works across the different AI services and their APIs.
+For text generation, the `generationConfig` key needs to contain an instance of the [`Felix_Arntz\AI_Services\Services\API\Types\Text_Generation_Config` class](../includes/Services/API/Types/Text_Generation_Config.php), which allows to provide various model configuration arguments in a normalized way that works across the different AI services and their APIs.

 Additionally to `generationConfig`, you can pass a `systemInstruction` argument if you want to provide a custom instruction for how the model should behave.
 By setting a system instruction, you give the model additional context to understand its tasks, provide more customized responses, and adhere to specific guidelines over the full user interaction with the model.